Divorcing an Addict Starts With This Ultimate Guide for Husbands and Wives

 document your spouse's drug abuse, consider doing so.

 This may be an email or text message that expresses concern about something your spouse did or failed to do.
 It can be as simple as expressing concern over your spouse's drug abuse.
 It can cite to an incident that just occurred.

 No matter what it is, it must be truthful and come across as normal communication.
 An experienced family law attorney can help with this.

-If you have records of your spouse’s attendance at a drug rehabilitation facility, save it.
+If you have lawful possession of your spouse's attendance at a drug rehabilitation facility, save it.

 Narcotics anonymous records